geeksforsocialchange/gfsc-v3/content/blog/2024/trans-organisers-fund-report/index.md

 ### Conclusions and next steps from the first round of funding

-Through the responses we received it was made apparent that trans organisers in Greater Manchester have a clear vision of the world they want to create, even if the exact steps on the way are less certain.
-The trans community demonstrated significant need which far outweighed the capacity of this fund, which meant that we needed to identify a specific priority for the next round of funding.
+The responses we received demonstrated a significant need in the trans community, which far outweighed the capacity of this fund.
+This meant that we needed to identify a specific priority for the next round of funding.
 At the same time, we faced the challenge of organising groups not being equipped to deal with the administrative and operational burden of receiving and utilising funds.
 Trans organisers are used to operating on a shoestring against significant systemic challenges.

 We were not able to identify visible models for ways in which robust community care could be enacted in a sustainable and ongoing way in the trans community in Greater Manchester.
 This made our decision-making more challenging when deciding how to approach the next round of funding, as we wanted this fund to have the greatest possible impact.
 Organisers recognised that many trans people are struggling individually due to the lack of systemic support.
 This raised the suggestion that dispersing the funds to individuals could have a positive impact—at the risk of ignoring systemic issues for papering over the cracks in the meantime.